ondewo/ondewo-nlu-client-nodejs/src/README.md

 ## Overview

 `@ondewo/nlu-client-nodejs` is a compiled version of the [ONDEWO NLU API](https://github.com/ondewo/ondewo-nlu-api).
 Here you can find the NLU API [documentation](https://ondewo.github.io).

+ONDEWO APIs use [Protocol Buffers](https://github.com/google/protobuf) version 3 (proto3) as their Interface Definition Language (IDL) to define the API interface and the structure of the payload messages.
+The same interface definition is used for gRPC versions of the API in all languages.

 ## Setup